-Second-generation restaurateur Rand Duan reimagined his parents’ Sichuan Garden restaurants as some of Boston’s most imaginative cocktail spots.
+Second-generation restaurateur Ran Duan reimagined his parents’ Sichuan Garden restaurants as some of Boston’s most imaginative cocktail spots.
 Blossom Bar, in Brookline Village, sets tropical drinks with Latin influence—like the guava, rum, and mascarpone-spiked Bocadillo Sour—with bold, fiery Chinese cuisine.
-Further away, The Baldwin Bar at Sichuan Garden is a tiki cocktail destination in Woburn.
+Further away, The Baldwin Bar at Sichuan Garden is a tiki cocktail destination in Woburn, where you’ll also find Duan’s elegant, library-themed bar The Baldwin & Sons Trading Co.
 Take me there.

 Blink and you’ll miss the sign for this second-story bar in Central Square.
 Once you’ve found Brick & Mortar, you’re at one of Cambridge’s coolest haunts.
 The dimly lit room has a brass-topped bar and a record player ready for listening nights.
 Drinks tend to be classics with well-balanced twists, such as the Paloma-like refresher When Doves Cry, with blanco tequila, Campari, soda, and a house-made salted grapefruit cordial.
 Take me there.